FRACerqueira/HealthCheckPlus/docs/apis/healthcheckplus.options.publishingoptions.md

 ### <a id="properties-whenreportchange"/>**WhenReportChange**

-Gets or sets publish only when the report has had a status change The default value is True.
+Gets or sets publish only when the report has a status change in one of its entries The default value is True.

 ```csharp